 It is estimated that 70% of the black carbon emissions from mobile sources are from diesel-fueled vehicles, with the assumption that 40% of gasoline PM is black carbon and 60% of diesel PM is black carbon.
-Up to 25% of the carbon footprint of a heavy-duty diesel truck is associated with black carbon exhaust emissions.
+Up to 25% of the carbon footprint of a heavy-duty diesel truck that is not equipped with a PM filter is associated with black carbon exhaust emissions.
 Since black carbon particles only remain airborne for weeks at most compared to carbon dioxide, which can remain in the atmosphere for more than a century, removing black carbon would have an immediate benefit to both global warming and public health.
 The black carbon concentration and its global heating will decrease almost immediately after reduction of its emission.
-For these reasons and the growing body of scientific evidence that links black carbon emissions with climate change, MECA believes that EPA should include black carbon emissions as part of its overall greenhouse gas emission control strategy.
+A recent study published by the Scripps Institute in late 2010 attributes significant reductions in black carbon emissions in California to the use of cleaner fuels, and the application of filters and catalytic converters on vehicles over the 1988-2008 timeframe.
+For these reasons and the growing body of scientific evidence that links black carbon emissions with climate change, MECA believes that Environment Canada should include black carbon emissions as part of its overall greenhouse gas emission control strategy for mobile sources.

 Black carbon from diesel vehicles can be significantly reduced through emission control technology that is already commercially available.
 High efficiency diesel particulate filters (DPFs) on new and existing diesel engines provide nearly 99.9% reductions of carbon emissions.
 During the regeneration of DPFs, captured carbon is oxidized to CO2 but this filter regeneration still results in a net climate change benefit since global warming potential of black carbon has been estimated to be as high as 4,500 times higher than that of CO2 on a per gram of emission basis.
-To meet EPA's 2007 heavy-duty engine PM standards, essentially all new, on-road heavy-duty diesel engines are now equipped with high efficiency DPFs.
+To meet Environment Canada's and the U.S. EPA's 2007 heavy-duty engine PM standards, essentially all new, on-road heavy-duty diesel engines are now equipped with high efficiency DPFs.
 It is estimated that the installation of DPFs will reduce PM emissions from U.S. heavy-duty diesel vehicles by 110,000 tons per year.
-Current California and EPA light-duty emission standards for diesel particulate matter also require the use of a high efficiency DPF on new light-duty diesel vehicles.
+Current California, Environment Canada, and U.S. EPA light-duty emission standards for diesel particulate matter also require the use of a high efficiency DPF on new light-duty diesel vehicles.